-A method for diagnosing disorders of purine metabolism in children.
+A method for diagnosing purine metabolism disorders in children.
 Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

-The most common disorder of purine metabolism is increased production of uric acid with the development of hyperuricemia.
-A feature is that the solubility of uric acid salts (urates) in blood plasma is low and when the solubility threshold in plasma (about 0.7 mmol / l) is exceeded, they crystallize in peripheral zones with low temperature.
+The most common disorder of purine metabolism is increased formation of uric acid with the development of hyperuricemia.
+A special feature is that the solubility of uric acid salts (urates) in blood plasma is low and when the solubility threshold in plasma is exceeded (about 0.7 mmol/l), they crystallize in peripheral zones with low temperature.

 Depending on duration and severity hyperuricemia manifests itself:

-1. The appearance of tophi (gr. tophus- porous stone, tuff) - the deposition of urate crystals in the skin and subcutaneous layers, in the small joints of the legs and arms, in tendons, cartilage, bones and muscles.
+1. The appearance of tophi (Greek. tophus- porous stone, tuff) - deposition of urate crystals in the skin and subcutaneous layers, in small joints of the legs and arms, in tendons, cartilage, bones and muscles.

 2. Nephropathy as a result of crystallization of uric acid with damage to the renal tubules and urolithiasis disease.

-3. Gout is a disease of small joints.
+3. Gout is a lesion of small joints.

-To diagnose disorders, the determination of the concentration of uric acid in the blood and urine is used.
+To diagnose disorders, determine the concentration of uric acid in the blood and urine.

 Purine metabolism disorders